dee-kryvenko/jenkins-terraform-kubernetes-demo/README.md

 Repositories with the name matching `jenkins-terraform-kubernetes-demo*` and having a `Jenkinsfile` will be automatically served by this instance of Jenkins.

-There is a demo app repository https://github.com/llibicpep/jenkins-terraform-kubernetes-demo-app already setup.
+There is a demo app repository https://github.com/llibicpep/jenkins-terraform-kubernetes-demo-app.

 This repository contains a hello world Spring Boot app, a Dockerfile to build an image with it, a helm chart to deploy it to kubernetes, and also a Jenkinsfile to orchestrate the pipeline for all of it.
 Only master branch get deployed, rest of the branches and PRs just run through tests.

 # Assumptions

 This is not a production ready solution.
 The sole purpose of this is to demonstrate some of capabilities in terraform+jenkins+kubernetes+helm combination.
 There would be a number of TODOs to make this production grade:

 1. Some VPN service required to dial into the private network
+1. NACLs needs some work
 1. Currently only 1 of 3 network tiers is used, kubernetes ingress controller LB needs to be moved to DMZ network
 1. Single repo is not a best choise, better to split it up to tiers such as: network, kubernetes cluster, k8s addons, jenkins and apps.
 Each tier would be managed separately.
 1. IAM stuff needs much more thoroughly revisited, it has too widely open permissions right now.